 Most Content Management Systems (CMSs) allow you to add the format to your articles and other content.
 You can add the following:

 - Bulleted points

-Many readers don’t read your text, they scan it.
-By making sure the most important parts are highlighted, you will be making sure to increase the value of your content.
+Many readers don’t read your copy; they scan it.
+By ensuring the most important parts are highlighted, you will be making sure to increase the value of your content.

 9. Your content is not updated

 After you click Publish, you may find yourself forgetting your blog post.
 Maybe you’ve found content that covers most or all aspects of a particular subject.
-Let me tell you a secret, a lot of blog posts become great resources because they get updated.
-This means you don’t forget about your blog post; you can revise it a year after you wrote it to make sure it’s still fresh.
+Let me tell you a secret: many blog posts become great resources because they get updated.
+This means you don’t forget about your blog post; you can revise it a year after writing it to ensure it’s still fresh.

 10. Not using enough research, data, and examples.

 I may write: “There are countless blogs on the internet.”
 Or I can write: “There are more than 600 million blogs on the internet.”
 The first example is vague and a lazy way of exposing my knowledge about a subject.
 The second one is recommended.
 In this paragraph, I shared an example and research data.
 Don’t you believe it sounds more credible?